komal2203/acme-spend-categorization/README.md

 # 🧾 ACME Spend Categorization

-An intelligent spend categorization system that automatically classifies invoice data using a hybrid of rule-based and AI-powered techniques, built for scalability, accuracy, and user-friendly oversight.
+An advanced, intelligent spend categorization system designed to automatically classify invoice-level procurement data using a hybrid approach that combines both rule-based logic and AI-driven semantic understanding.
+The system is architected to be scalable, accurate, and human-in-the-loop friendly, enabling organizations to process large volumes of invoice descriptions while maintaining control, auditability, and transparency over categorization decisions.

 ---